 Ty Lord specializes in trademark and advertising counseling and litigation.
 She represents brand owners across a broad spectrum of industries including sports and intimate apparel, consumer products, and hospitality.
 Early in her career, Ms. Lord devoted part of her practice to prosecuting and litigating patents and, for a brief period, served as an assistant district attorney.
 She also served as interim in-house counsel for a Fortune 500 consumer products company.
 Ms. Lord leverages her diverse background to advance her clients’ business objectives.
 She regularly partners with clients to develop practical and creative solutions to legal issues.
 Her approach to litigation has led to excellent results for clients in federal courts across the United States and in cancellation and opposition proceedings in the U.S. Patent and Trademark Office.
 Ms. Lord also proactively advises clients on a variety of issues to minimize the risk of disputes while maximizing the visibility of clients’ brand, including trademark clearance and portfolio management and managing social media advertising campaigns and the intellectual property and right of publicity issues that accompany them.
 Ms. Lord currently serves as the Deputy Chair of her firm’s Diversity Council and a member of the State Bar of Georgia Diversity Steering Committee.

 Ms. Lord was listed in the 2018 and the three immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 She was recommended in 2016 by Legal 500 US for Non-Contentious Trademark Law.
 Ms. Lord was listed in The Best Lawyers in America® in 2018 and the three years immediately preceding for Intellectual Property Litigation and Food and Beverage Law.
-She was recognized in 2015, 2016 and 2017 as a Georgia "Super Lawyer" and in 2013 as a Georgia "Rising Star" in the area of Intellectual Property Litigation by Super Lawyers magazine.
+She was recognized in 2018 and the three years prior as a Georgia "Super Lawyer" and in 2013 as a Georgia "Rising Star" in the area of Intellectual Property Litigation by Super Lawyers magazine.
 In 2013, Ms. Lord was named one of Georgia's Attorneys "On the Rise" by the Daily Report.